Rune Guard Division

 Division Identity

 Marines are Rune Guard's ground combat force.
-Ship boarding, zone control, and PvP operations are their domain.
-Every Marine earns their place through a progressive certification system built around real combat metrics — kill ratios, headshot rates, and evaluated tactical execution.
+Ship boarding, facility control, and PvP operations are their domain.
+Every Marine earns their place through a progressive certification system built around realistic PvP combat metrics — kill ratios, headshot rates, and evaluated tactical execution.

-From the 3:4 baseline of M(1) to the 5:2 elite threshold of Operator, every rank is earned through demonstrated performance — not time served.
+From Kill Ratios, to Headshot Requirements, to demonstration of tactics, every rank is earned through demonstrated performance — not time served.

 Fireteam Tactics